 In light of the foregoing, the use of the mark in connection with the Software constitutes significant and substantial public exposure of a mark sufficient to have created an association in the mind of public.

-585 F. Supp.
+Dudley v.
+HealthSource Chiropractic, Inc. 585 F. Supp.
 2d 433 (W.D.N.Y.
 2008)